glaretechnologies/substrata-example-bot-python/README.md

 Note that you will need to update an object in a parcel you own for this script to have any effect.

-You will need to put a file call config.txt with contents like this in the script directory, before running the script:
+You will need to put a file called config.txt with contents like this in the script directory, before running the script:
 ```
 [credentials]
 Username = MyUserName